-If you live in a place like a group home, institution, assisted living facility, or even an apartment complex, find out what the plan is for when and where evacuations will occur.
-Sometimes, staying in place is the safer option, but an evacuation might be necessary depending on how dangerous the conditions are.
+If you live in a place like a group home or an institution, find out what the plan is for when and where evacuations will occur.
+Oftentimes, staying in place is the safer option, but an evacuation might be necessary depending on how dangerous the conditions are.
 Ask about these plans, as well as how updates will be communicated to you and your family or guardian.